deercreeklabs/lancaster/README.md

 and are implemented using an Avro `record`.

 #### Parameters:
+* `name-kw`: A keyword naming this ```flex-map```.
+May or may not be namespaced.
+The name-kw must start with a letter and subsequently only contain letters, numbers, or hyphens.
 * `keys-schema`: A Lancaster schema object describing the keys in the map.
 * `values-schema`: A Lancaster schema object describing the values in the map.